eaardal/diddle/README.md

 When you **disable** Diddle, it **deletes** the file.

 :exclamation: If you have this Web.config file already configured on your machine with configuration you need, you should **NOT** use this app for now.
 It will delete and re-create the Web.config file every time you enable and disable Diddle.

+### For an individual web application

+If you just want to route traffic for a specific web site or application in IIS, move the configuration above to your application's Web.config file instead (but this app can't do it for you).

 ## :sweat_smile: Remember